fbpx

 8. Sloths can fall 100 feet without injury

-Sloths are anatomically designed to fall out of trees.
 On average, a sloth will fall out of a tree once a week for its entire life.
 But don’t worry, all sloths are anatomically designed to fall and survive.
-They can plummet from over 100 feet without injury (that’s the height of twelve double-decker buses).
-When two sloths fight it is typically over access to a female for mating, and the aim of a sloth fight is to knock your opponent out of the tree.
+They can plummet from over 100 feet/30 meters without injury.
+When two sloths fight, it is typically over access to a female for mating, and the aim of a sloth fight is to knock your opponent out of the tree.
+In the video below, we show you what a sloth falling from a tree looks like with data!
+Yay Science!

 Scientists have speculated that sloths might eat the algae that grows in their fur, but this is very unlikely and has never been observed.
 Photo copyright Suzi Eszterhas.

-10. No one knows how long they live for
+10. Sloth lifespan: No one knows how long they live for

 This website uses cookies.